 Opening Statement – Inquiry into the Fair Work Amendment (Protecting Vulnerable Workers) Bill 2017

 Today, Fair Work Ombudsman, Natalie James, gave evidence before the Senate Education and Employment Legislation Committee Inquiry into the Fair Work Amendment (Protecting Vulnerable Workers) Bill 2017.
-Read Natalie’s opening
+Read Natalie’s opening statement below.

 Today I am here to speak about the plight of vulnerable workers and the Fair Work Amendment (Protecting Vulnerable Workers) Bill 2017.
 It is an issue we have spent some time covering at Senate Estimates, and before the Education and Employment References Committee.